16280-f25/HW10B-Behavior-Trees/README.md

 # HW10B-Behavior-Trees

-The py_trees_track_uturn is a the node that has two examples of behavior tree using py_trees.
-This is the main repo for BT implementation.
+The py_trees_track_uturn directory contains two example behavior trees implemented using py_trees.
+This serves as the main repository for the behavior-tree implementation.

-The steering_inference_image_bt.py files should be added to your previous autonomous bot repo.
-This is the new mode that will decide the behavior of the robot based on the logic implemented by the behavior node.
-Please refer to the homework PDF and the workflow video for more details.
+The steering_inference_image_bt.py files should be added to your previous autonomous-bot repository.
+This new module determines the robot’s behavior based on the logic defined in the behavior-tree node.
+For additional details, please refer to the homework PDF and the workflow video.